heartforheart/PermadB/README.md

 > [!IMPORTANT]
 > ### 🩺 Acoustic & Medical Disclaimer
-> PermadB operates exclusively in the **digital PCM domain** ($dBFS$) inside the Windows Audio Engine (`audiodg.exe`).
+> PermadB operates exclusively in the **digital PCM domain** (dBFS) inside the Windows Audio Engine (`audiodg.exe`).
 It guarantees that digital sample peaks leaving Windows never exceed the selected digital ceiling.
 >
-> PermadB **cannot** measure, calibrate, or control physical acoustic sound pressure levels ($dBA\text{ SPL}$) hitting your eardrums, which depend on external analog hardware (headphone impedance, transducer sensitivity in $\text{dB SPL / 1 mW}$, external DAC/amp output voltage, and analog volume knobs).
+> PermadB **cannot** measure, calibrate, or control physical acoustic sound pressure levels (dBA SPL) hitting your eardrums, which depend on external analog hardware (headphone impedance, transducer sensitivity in dB SPL / 1 mW, external DAC/amp output voltage, and analog volume knobs).
 All real-world decibel estimates in this documentation assume direct connection of typical consumer headsets with zero analog preamplification.
 PermadB is an open-source digital audio limiter, not a certified medical or hearing-aid device.

 ---